ebryn/ember-model/README.md

 ## When you should use EM

-EM is great for apps dealing mostly with read-only data and that don't embed data frequently.
+EM is great for apps dealing mostly with read-only data.
 If you've got a Rails-style RESTful API, it should be pretty easy to get up and running.

 ## Features